Sharp-Edged/unthrottle/README.md

 Currently only keep2share works.
 Will add more file hosting services soon (+ a "manual" option to download from unsupported services).

+Ass covering: This is only for educational purposes.